cateschi/Time_varying_correlation/README.md

 Since also some outputs are common to many functions, below you find another list with all (alphabetically ordered) outputs:
 * ``logl`` is the value of the maximised log-likelihood.
 * ``opt.fun`` is the value of the minimised objective function used in the indirect inference estimation.
-* ``Ptt`` is a list of matrices corresponding to the estimated (co)variances of the Kalman filter estimates of the state variables.
+* ``Ptt`` is the list of the estimated (co)variance matrices of the Kalman filter estimates of the state variables.
-* ``Pttm1`` is a list of matrix corresponding to the predicted (co)variances of the one-step-ahead predictions of the state variables.
+* ``Pttm1`` is the list of the predicted (co)variance matrices of the one-step-ahead predictions of the state variables.
 * ``st_for`` is the matrix with the standardised forecast errors.
 * ``W`` is the ``len`` times ``k`` matrix of cubic splines weights.
 * ``xtt`` is the matrix with the Kalman filter estimates of the state variables.